tombytes/Volatility-Dashlane-Parser/README.md

 This data includes passwords, credit card numbers, receipts, PayPal information, and secure notes, which allows a user to store unformatted text of their choice.

-While there are a multitude of data categories to parse, this version of Dashlane-Parser only collects Dashlane-generated passwords.
+While there are a multitude of data categories to parse, version 1.0 only collects Dashlane-generated passwords.

 ## Dashlane data stored in memory is mostly uniform.
 For example:
 ```